Arboretum Ventures

 Series B in 2020

-Health Scholars, Inc. is a company that specializes in medical simulation training software aimed at enhancing clinical education for healthcare providers.
-Established in 2017 and based in Westminster, Colorado, the company offers a range of virtual reality (VR) training solutions, including pre-hospital and in-hospital Advanced Cardiovascular Life Support (ACLS) training for first responders and clinicians, respectively.
-Additionally, Health Scholars provides VR training focused on mitigating surgical fire risks in operating rooms.
-Their platform is designed to be user-friendly and scalable across healthcare systems, allowing for the effective management and delivery of interactive training content.
-This approach not only offers a cost-effective solution but also enriches the educational experience for medical professionals.
+Health Scholars, Inc. is a company that specializes in developing medical simulation training software aimed at enhancing clinical education and training for healthcare providers.
+Incorporated in 2017 and based in Westminster, Colorado, Health Scholars offers a range of virtual reality (VR) solutions, including pre-hospital and in-hospital advanced cardiovascular life support (ACLS) training for first responders and clinicians, respectively.
+Additionally, the company provides The OR, a VR training program focused on surgical fire prevention to help mitigate risks and reduce liability costs.
+Their platform is designed to be user-friendly and scalable across health systems, facilitating the management and delivery of interactive training content.
+By leveraging VR technology, Health Scholars enables healthcare professionals to engage in cost-effective and immersive training experiences that improve patient care outcomes.

 EQRx